marina-sam14/Context-Aware-Spelling-Corrector/README.md

 We excluded probabilities related to start tokens but included probabilities for end tokens.
 We counted end tokens but not start, start1, or start2 tokens in the total test corpus length.

+## Tuning
+We conducted hyperparameter tuning to optimize the performance of our language models.

 ## Autocompletion

 We developed code to demonstrate how bigram and trigram models can autocomplete incomplete sentences.